Barbarella (film): Contemporary

 Malcolm and Adler criticized Barbarellas nature, themes and tone, with Malcolm calling it a "nasty kind of film", "modish to the core" and "essentially just a shrewd piece of exploitation".
 Adler suggested the film's humor was "not jokes, but hard-breathing, sadistic thrashings."
 Bates called it "pure sub-adolescent junk" and "bereft of redeeming social or artistic importance".

 Michener praised Barbarella as part of "the first female sci-fi".
-Its shaggy gold rugs, impressionist paintings and spaceship were "unquestionably female in design compared with any of today's projectiles"; Barbarella is "no man-challenging superwoman, but a sweet soft creature who's always willing to please a man who's kind to her".
+Its shaggy gold rugs, impressionist paintings and spaceship were "unquestionably female in design compared with any of today's projectiles"; Barbarella is "no man-challenging superwoman, but a sweet soft creature who's always willing to please a man who's king to her".
 According to Price, "There is a real fascination in its basic idea, which is a happy belief in the survival of sexuality...
 The idea fascinates, but the execution somehow disappoints (how often one has to say that about Vadim)."
 Bates' review concluded, "In the year that Stanley Kubrick and Franklin Schaffner finally elevated the science-fiction movie beyond the abyss of the kiddie show, Roger Vadim has knocked it right back down."

+Writing in The New Yorker, Pauline Kael was disappointed by the film, but praised its star: "Jane Fonda is accomplished at a distinctive kind of double take: she registers comic disbelief that such naughty things can be happening to her, and then her disbelief changes into an even more comic delight.
+Her American-good-girl innocence makes her a marvellously apt heroine for pornographic comedy.
+She has the skittish innocence of a teen-age voluptuary; when she takes off her clothes, she is playfully and deliciously aware of the naughtiness of what she's doing, and that innocent's sense of naughtiness, of being a tarnished lady, keeps her from being just another naked actress."